 StandardCode: This is the standard product code for the product.
 It can be the UPC, ISBN, or any other standard code.
 Even if the product ID is the same code, please include the code in this field again.

 ParentID: If the product is a child product, provide the parent ID for the product in this field.
+Parent products should leave this column blank and return an empty string instead.

 Extra Fields: Extra catalog fields can be requested using the “ExtraFields” option in the URL query string.
 This list can include any product attribute that the platform contains, including custom attributes.
-For example, the retailer may have a field for premium versus sale items, or shipping options (direct versus drop).
-We’ve had customers create a ‘4Tell’ attribute that is set to enable or disable for each item.
+For example, the retailer may have a field for premium versus sale items, or shipping options (direct versus drop) or alternate prices.
+We’ve even had customers who created a ‘4Tell’ attribute that provided desired information for each item.
+Where needed, the plugin should define special names or even compound names that our extractor can request to access specific data in other related tables on the platform (i.e. "CustomFields.1" to access the first custom field for an item in a separate "CustomFields" table).

-Inventory Feed
+Inventory Feed Response

 The header should be [“ProductID”, “Inventory”] and the inventory for items that have changed in the specified data range, or for all items if no date range is specified, is returned.
+This will allow us to update the inventory we have in our image of the retailer’s catalog without pulling the entire catalog.

-Category Names Feed
+Category Names Feed Response

 The CategoryNames response contains one record for each category ID followed by its display name.
 The format is [“ID”, “Name”].
 This assumes the platform uses category IDs in the catalog in place of their actual names.
 If the names are listed directly in the catalog, this file is not necessary and the response to this request can be blank.

-Manufacturer Names Feed
+Manufacturer Names Feed Response

 The ManufacturerNames response contain one record for each manufacturer or brand ID followed by its display name.
 The format is [“ID”, “Name”].
 This assumes the platform uses manufacturer or brand IDs in the catalog in place of their actual names.
 If the names are listed directly in the catalog, this file is not necessary and the response to this request can be blank.

-Customer Feed
+Customer Feed Response

 The Customer response contains one record for each customer who has either: